 |No / Not Sure||40|

-Footnote: some comments have been edited for clarity.
-Occasional references to Kwiziq’s education partners’ brand names have been replaced with simply “Kwiziq” to avoid confusion; A small number of comments containing personal user information were not published here to protect the user even though the comments are anonymised.
+Footnotes: some comments have been edited for clarity.
+Occasional references to Kwiziq’s education partners’ brand names have been replaced with simply “Kwiziq” to avoid confusion.
+A small number of comments containing personal user information were not published here in order to protect the user even though the comments are anonymised.